DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 Your war status appears in a few different places:

 - The **War Panel** on your Gang Details page shows your current **war score** and **stack**.
-- The dedicated Gang War page shows your broader war overview, including **war points**.
+- The dedicated Gang War page shows your broader war overview, including **war points**, season state, and milestone progress.
 - Member-specific participation status and cooldown information can be checked from the gang member interface.

 Watching these screens helps you understand whether your gang is building momentum or losing it.